-Dynamic: Images with bubbles that floating around the screen and changing as your device motions;
+- Dynamic: Images with bubbles that floating around the screen and changing as your device motions;

-Stills: Still images offered by Apple;
+- Stills: Still images offered by Apple;

-Photos: All the pictures stored in your Photos app, including photos that you have taken and downloaded.
+- Photos: All the pictures stored in your Photos app, including photos that you have taken and downloaded.

 After you have selected the image you like, you can choose to display the wallpaper in different ways:

-Still: Just display the wallpaper;
+- Still: Just display the wallpaper;

-Perspective: Display the wallpaper in the way that image moves slightly as you tilt the screen.
+- Perspective: Display the wallpaper in the way that image moves slightly as you tilt the screen.

-Live Photo: Display the image as Live photo that will animate.
+- Live Photo: Display the image as Live photo that will animate.

 After you have made the choice, tap on "Set".
 A pop-up window asks whether you like to set the image as wallpaper for Lock screen, Home screen, or both.

 The feature is exclusive iPhone 7/7 Plus/6s/6s Plus/SE running on iOS 10/11, which allows the screen on your iPhone to awaken once you pick up the phone.
-It is much easier for users to check on latest notifications without pressing any button.
+It is much easier for users to check on the latest notifications without pressing any button.

 Raise to Wake feature is defaulted on in iOS 10/11 devices.
 If you don't like it when anyone can see the notifications when picking up your phone, you can turn it off on "Settings" > "Display & Brightness" > toggle off "Raise to Wake".
 Of course, if you like, you can turn the feature back on.

-Control Center is the panel that you can swipe up from the bottom of the screen on your iOS device, on which you can quickly access common settings (turn on cellurlar data/Airplane mode/Wi-Fi/ Bluetooth, enable Do Not Disturb/Mute/Portrait Orientation Lock/Night Shift, adjust brightness) and multiple apps (AirPlay Mirroring, Screen recording, AirDrop, Flashlight, Alarms and Timer, Calculator, Camera).
+Control Center is the panel that you can swipe up from the bottom of the screen on your iOS device, on which you can quickly access common settings (turn on cellular data/Airplane mode/Wi-Fi/ Bluetooth, enable Do Not Disturb/Mute/Portrait Orientation Lock/Night Shift, adjust brightness) and multiple apps (AirPlay Mirroring, Screen recording, AirDrop, Flashlight, Alarms and Timer, Calculator, Camera).

 iOS 11 comes with a redesigned Control Center: it is added with controls of Volume, Cellular Data, and Personal Hotspot, you can add or remove shortcuts in Control Center.
-(Tutorial on How to Customize Control Center in iOS 11)

-Open the Home app and tap the Home tab;
+- Open the Home app and tap the Home tab;

-Touch and hold an accessory in the Home tab;
+- Touch and hold an accessory in the Home tab;

-Tap "Details" > "Include in Favorites".
+- Tap "Details" > "Include in Favorites".

-On iOS 10, go to "Settings" > "Control Center"> "Access on Lock Screen";
+- On iOS 10, go to "Settings" > "Control Center"> "Access on Lock Screen";

-Go to "Settings" > "Display & Brightness" > "Auto Lock", then select the time you prefer.
+- Go to "Settings" > "Display & Brightness" > "Auto Lock", then select the time you prefer.

 Note: You can't change Auto-Lock time when the device is in Power Saver Mode.

-With iPhone/iPad locked, you can still get notifications whenever someone send you a message or anything new comes up on an app.
+With iPhone/iPad locked, you can still get notifications whenever someone sends you a message or anything new comes up on an app.
 It is great but for some apps, the notifications may reveal some private information of yours.
 So you may want to adjust the notifications popping up on your lock screen.

-Launch "Settings", choose "Notifications", then select the apps that you would like to disable the notification.
+- Launch "Settings", choose "Notifications", then select the apps that you would like to disable the notification.

-Switch "Show on Lock Screen" to Off.
+- Switch "Show on Lock Screen" to Off.

 You can further customize the Lock screen by changing Touch ID & Passcode settings. iOS 11's new Lock screen allows you to view notifications and more without unlocking the phone.
 You can decide what items you want to see in Lock screen on "Settings" > "Touch ID & Passcode".
-In "Allow Access when Locked" section, you can enable or disable these features:

 Home Control: HomeKit options to control smart home accessories from the Lock screen.